I'm Real (Murder Remix)

-"I'm Real (Murder Remix)" is a song recorded by American actress and singer Jennifer Lopez featuring Ja Rule of Murder Inc. Records.
+"I'm Real (Murder Remix)" is a song recorded by the American actress and singer Jennifer Lopez featuring Ja Rule.
 It was released on a re-issue of Lopez's second studio album, J.Lo in July 2001, on Lopez's remix album, J to tha L–O!
 The Remixes (2002), and on Ja Rule's third studio album, Pain Is Love (2001).

-The track received mixed reviews for its lyrics.
-However, the song has been appreciated for the use of the samples.
+The song received mixed reviews for its lyrics.
+However, it has been appreciated for the use of samples.

 "I'm Real (Murder Remix)" topped the U.S. Billboard Hot 100 for five non-consecutive weeks, beginning September 8, 2001, and also topped the Hot 100 Airplay chart.
 It also reached the top 10 in twelve other countries.
 It was the fifth-bestselling song of 2001 in the US.
 Considerable controversy followed the song after its release, and was the cause of a rule change to the Billboard charts.
 A music video was made for the track, with the video featuring Ja Rule and Irv Gotti.